Screening for and Addressing Suicide Risk in Clinical Settings

-While rural primary care providers may be familiar with screening tools, they may not always have adequate training, capacity, or resources to implement the screening and respond to the results.
-However, it is relatively common for individuals to be in contact with their primary care provider in the weeks leading up to a suicide, which makes it especially important for providers to be well-trained in spotting suicidal ideation.
-Yet, providers may be reluctant to use screening tools if there is confusion about how to document the screening or bill for it.
-Thus, efforts centered on offering educational tools and resources for providers to refer to may increase the use of depression screenings in primary care.
+Providers may also be reluctant to use screening tools or intervene with risk for fear of a poor outcome, liability, and if there is confusion about how to document the screening or bill for it.
+Thus, efforts centered on offering educational tools and resources for providers to treat patients at risk of suicide may increase the use of suicide risk screenings in primary care.
 It is also important to involve rural mental health providers in these services when available and appropriate.
 Integrated care settings, which combine mental health and primary care under one roof, are one useful avenue for doing so.

-Community health workers (CHWs) can also play an integral part in screening for depression and suicidal ideation.
-By participating in mental health training, they can assist with screening and assessment, follow up with patients who are discharged after a suicide attempt, and act as a bridge between hospitals, communities, law enforcement, and schools.
-With CHWs or other community gatekeepers, screening can also reach beyond the clinical setting to meet individuals within their communities.
+Community health workers (CHWs) can also play an integral part in screening for depression and suicide risk.
+They can assist with screening and assessment, follow up with patients discharged after a suicide attempt, and act as a bridge between hospitals, communities, law enforcement, and schools.
+With CHWs or other community gatekeepers, screening can also reach beyond the clinical setting to meet individuals within their communities, reducing common barriers for accessing care including long travel distances, lack of transportation, and stigma associated with mental health treatment.

 Program Clearinghouse Examples